2015 United States federal budget: Other proposals

 The Republican Study Committee offered their own budget proposal, one that would spend only $2.8 trillion.
 This budget proposal was defeated by a combination of all Democrats with 97 Republicans.
 The final vote total was 133–291.
 This budget proposal would balance the federal budget in four years, in comparison to the Ryan proposal, which balances in 10 years.
-Conservative advocacy group Heritage Action for America urged Representatives to vote for this budget, while Democrats argued that this proposal cut too much spending.
+The conservative advocacy group Heritage Action urged Representatives to vote for this budget, while Democrats argued that this proposal cut too much spending.

 The Democratic Caucus in the House also offered their own budget proposal, one that was rejected in the House in a vote of 163–261 on April 10, 2014.
 The Democratic Caucus's budget proposal had 31 Democrats vote against it.
 The proposal would have spent $3.1 trillion in 2015 and was considered similar to the plan offered by President Obama.
 The plan had provisions to extend unemployment insurance for another year and raise the federal minimum wage to $10.10.
 Rep. Mick Mulvaney (R-SC) criticized the proposal, saying that Democrats are "encouraging us to borrow more, and borrow more, and borrow more, and never lay out any plan whatsoever for paying that money back to the children from whom we are borrowing it".

 The Congressional Black Caucus's budget proposal would spend $3.26 trillion, reverting the cuts to food stamps and lengthening the time period over which people can receive unemployment insurance.
 Their proposal was voted against in a vote of 116–300.
 Of the six budget proposals that received votes in the House, this was the proposal that would have spent the most money in 2015.

 The Congressional Progressive Caucus proposal would spend $3.2 trillion and included higher taxes on millionaires.
 It would also end the sequester.
 The House voted against this proposal 89–327 on April 9, 2014.